nekStab/LightKrylov/paper/paper.md

 # Summary

-[`LightKrylov`](https://github.com/nekStab/LightKrylov) is a Fortran package with minimal dependencies providing a collection of Krylov-based methods for solving linear systems, computing the leading eigenpairs of a linear operator as well as its leading singular triplets.
+[`LightKrylov`](https://github.com/nekStab/LightKrylov) is a Fortran package with minimal dependencies providing a collection of Krylov-based methods for large-scale linear algebra.
-When solving linear algebra problems, direct methods tend to have a computational cost scaling as $\mathcal{O}(n^3)$ making them impractical for very large-scale problems.
+Direct methods tend to have a computational cost scaling as $\mathcal{O}(n^3)$ making them impractical for large-scale problems.
-Even when $A$ is sparse, care needs to be taken when computing matrix factorizations since they can incur an $\mathcal{O}(n^2)$ storage cost in the worst case by introducing fill-in.
+Even when $A$ is sparse, computing matrix factorizations can incur an $\mathcal{O}(n^2)$ storage cost in the worst case by introducing fill-in.
-In contrast, Krylov methods only need a function computing the matrix-vector product $u \leftarrow Av$ (or $u \leftarrow A^H v$) to iteratively construct a *Krylov subspace* [@krylov-1931] from which the solutions can be extracted.
+In contrast, Krylov methods only need a function computing the matrix-vector product $u \leftarrow Av$ (or $u \leftarrow A^H v$) to iteratively construct a *Krylov subspace* [@krylov-1931] from which the solutions can be extracted, see @ipsen-1998, @saad-2003 and to @frantz-2023.
-We refer interested readers to @ipsen-1998 for an introduction to Krylov methods, to @saad-2003 for technical details, and to @frantz-2023 for examples in the field of computational fluid dynamics.

 # Statement of need

 ## A collection of Krylov-based algorithms in pure modern Fortran

-`LightKrylov` aims to provide Fortran users with familiar SciPy-inspired interfaces to widely used Krylov techniques.
+`LightKrylov` provides Fortran users with SciPy-inspired interfaces to widely used Krylov techniques, including:
-These include:

 - **Krylov processes:** Arnoldi factorization, Golub-Kahan bidiagonalization, as well as Lanczos tridiagonalization for Hermitian operators.
 - **Krylov methods:**